State & Local Advocacy

 NC Housing Coalition provides the statewide voice for low-income North Carolinians in the General Assembly and with other key policymakers at state and local levels.
 The Coalition monitors programs and legislation, and is leading a grassroots campaign to build an endowment for housing in North Carolina.

 Below is the Coalition's 2013 State Legislative Agenda.

 Protect the NC Housing Trust Fund

-- In partnership with the NC Justice Center and the Center for Responsible Lending, the NC Housing Coalition will work to strengthen homeowner protections against Homeowner Associations (HOA).
-We will advocate for the passage of HB165, Planned Community and Condo Act Amendments, Sponsored by Rep. McGee.
-This bill was a recommendation of the House Select Committee on Homeowner Associations and includes greater HOA board accountability, restricts an HOA’s power to place liens and foreclose, promotes alternative dispute resolutions, and establishes open meeting requirements for HOA board meetings, among other protections.
+- In partnership with the NC Justice Center and the Center for Responsible Lending, the NC Housing Coalition will work to strengthen homeowner protections in Homeowner Associations (HOA).
+We will advocate for policy change that gives greater protection to homeowners, including greater HOA board accountability, restrictions on an HOA’s power to place liens and foreclose, required payment plans, alternative dispute resolutions, etc.

 Promote Affordable Utility Rates for Low-Income North Carolinians